citusdata/citus_docs/performance/performance_tuning.rst

 The Citus master partitions an incoming query into fragment queries, and sends them to the workers for parallel processing.
 The workers are just extended PostgreSQL servers and they apply PostgreSQL's standard planning and execution logic for these queries.
 So, the first step in tuning Citus is tuning the PostgreSQL configuration parameters on the workers for high performance.

-While adjusting parameters to tune the workers we want fast iterations.
-To begin the tuning process, create a Citus cluster and load a small portion of your data in it.
-This will keep operations fast.
-Once the data is loaded, use the EXPLAIN command on the master node to inspect performance.
+Tuning the parameters is a matter of experimentation and often takes several attempts to achieve acceptable performance.
+Thus it's best to load only a small portion of your data when tuning to make each iteration go faster.

-Citus extends the SQL EXPLAIN command to provide information about simple distributed queries, meaning queries that do not contain re-partition jobs.
-The EXPLAIN output shows how each worker is processing the query and also a little about how the master node is combining all the results.
+To begin the tuning process create a Citus cluster and load data in it.
+From the master node, run the EXPLAIN command on representative queries to inspect performance.
+Citus extends the EXPLAIN command to provide information about distributed query execution.
+The EXPLAIN output shows how each worker processes the query and also a little about how the master node combines their results.

-Here is an example of explaining the plan for a particular query in the :ref:`hash partitioning tutorial <tut_hash>`:
+Here is an example of explaining the plan for a particular query in :ref:`one of <tut_hash>` our example tutorials.

 ::